-- For network level highway condition surveys the Council requires surveyors to hold valid UKPMS survey accreditation certificates for CVI, DVI and FNS, whilst machine surveys including the setting of Investigatory Levels (I.L's) for skidding shall be subject to TRL, Griptester/SCANNER professional certification. - Network level carriageway and footway highway condition survey data is collected on site, stored and processed using compliant data collection and data processing software subjected to and passing UKPMS annual health check certification. - Network classification and hierarchies have been identified through a systematic review process undertaken by experienced specialist pavement management consultants.
+For network level highway condition surveys the Council requires surveyors to hold valid United Kingdom Pavement Management System survey accreditation certificates for Coarse Visual Inspections, Detailed Visual Inspections and Footway Network Surveys, Whilst machine surveys including the setting of Investigatory Levels (I.L's) for skidding shall be subject to Transport Research Laboratory, Griptester/Surface Condition Assessment for the National Network of Roads appropriate professional certifications.

+Network level carriageway and footway highway condition survey data is collected on site, stored and processed using compliant data collection and data processing software subjected to and passing UKPMS annual health check certification.

+Network classification and hierarchies were identified through a systematic review process undertaken by experienced specialist pavement management consultants.
 The Council provided all necessary GIS mapping data appropriate to support classification judgements.
-Individual street classifications are subject to routine on-site reality checks from highway inspectors as an integral part of the Council's highway safety inspection regime. - Engineers, transport planners and highway safety inspectors have received Construction Design & Management Regulations 2015 (CDM 2015) training, ranging from general awareness sessions through to client and principal designer roles as appropriate.
-This has been supplemented with IOSH working safely training to consolidate health and safety awareness for staff delivering highway infrastructure maintenance management activities. - Relevant politicians, senior managers, asset managers, safety inspectors and general practitioners who are directly involved with delivering highway maintenance management activities recognise the principles of the C.O.P and its recommendations for risk based decision making processes. - As practical and where the case for funding can be established, the Council shall promote opportunities to appoint trainee engineers under appropriate apprenticeship frameworks, providing funded training opportunities through to graduate engineer and professional institute membership levels.
-This will remain a tangible measure of the Council's commitment to corporate social responsibility and the support it provides for the youth of our local communities and the civil engineering community in general.
+Individual street classifications are subject to routine on-site reality checks from highway inspectors as an integral part of the Council's highway safety inspection regime.

+Engineers, transport planners and highway safety inspectors have received Construction Design & Management Regulations 2015 (CDM 2015) training, ranging from general awareness sessions through to client and principal designer roles as appropriate.
+This has been supplemented with Institute of Occupational Safety & Health (IOSH) working safely training to consolidate health and safety awareness for staff delivering highway infrastructure maintenance management activities.

+Relevant politicians, senior managers, asset managers, safety inspectors and general practitioners who are directly involved with delivering highway maintenance management activities recognise the guidance principles of the Code of Practice and its recommendations for risk-based decision-making processes.

+Where the case for funding can be established, the Council shall promote opportunities for trainee engineers, providing funded training opportunities to graduate engineer levels and for professional institute memberships.
+This will remain a tangible measure of the Council's commitment to the youth of our local communities and the civil engineering community in general.